ChemicalSalt/My-Portfolio/README.md

 ## Root

 ## Description
-Root is a simple and responsive site designed to showcase my foundation web development skills.
+Root is a simple and responsive site.

 ## Technologies Used
 - HTML